moisam/laylaos/README.md

 # TODO list

 This is mostly to keep track of where we are at and what needs to be done next:
+* Add IPv6 support to the network stack
 * More syscalls including POSIX message queues syscalls
 * More GUI functionality (text editor, screenshot facility, paint program, desktop themes, archiver, web browser, etc.)
-* VFAT, ext3, ext4, NFS filesystem support (maybe NTFS at some point)
+* Ext3, Ext4, NFS filesystem support (maybe NTFS at some point)
 * Kernel logging and perhaps a syslogd server
 * Swap support
 * USB support
-* Symmetric Multiprocessing (SMP)

 # Prebuilt packages

 You can download a prebuilt bootable disk image that includes everything (including the ported software) from the [releases page](https://github.com/moisam/laylaos/releases).
-Be mindful, however, that the unzipped disk image is likely to be big (3+ GiB in size).
+Be mindful, however, that the unzipped disk image is likely to be big (6+ GiB in size).
 You can use this image to run LaylaOS under [Bochs](https://bochs.sourceforge.io/) or [QEmu](https://www.qemu.org/).

 If you want to try LaylaOS under [Oracle VM VirtualBox](https://www.virtualbox.org/), you will need to convert the bootable disk image into a VDI image.
 This can be done by running:
 `VBoxManage convertfromraw bootable_disk.img bootable_disk.vdi`